-Five details from the WHO-led report into Covid origins
+Five details from the WHO-led report on coronavirus origins

 Could the virus have spread to Wuhan via frozen food?

-Chinese officials have repeatedly suggested that the virus might have spread to Wuhan via frozen food.
-The WHO-backed team investigated this scenario in detail, noting that many of the goods sold at Huanan Seafood Wholesale Market were frozen and that many prior virus outbreaks have been linked to the foodstuffs.
+Chinese officials have repeatedly suggested the virus might have spread to Wuhan via frozen food.
+The WHO-backed team investigated this scenario in detail, noting many of the goods sold at the Huanan Seafood Wholesale Market were frozen and many prior virus outbreaks have been linked to the foodstuffs.

-The report also gives some credence to Chinese claims that the coronavirus has been reintroduced to the country via frozen food imports in the year since the outbreak began in Wuhan, stating that the virus can “persist in conditions found in frozen food, packaging and cold-chain products.”
-The report says it is “possible” that frozen food led to the outbreak in Wuhan in late 2019, with the Huanan market one potential route.
+The report also gives some credence to Chinese claims that the coronavirus has been reintroduced to the country via frozen-food imports in the year since the outbreak began in Wuhan, stating the virus can “persist in conditions found in frozen food, packaging and cold-chain products.”
+The report says it is “possible” frozen food led to the outbreak in Wuhan in late 2019, with the Huanan market one potential route.

-But the report also states such a scenario would have been “extraordinary” in 2019 unless the virus was already circulating widely in another location and that there is no clear evidence it was.
+But the report also states that such a scenario would have been “extraordinary” in 2019 unless the virus was already circulating widely in another location and that there is no clear evidence it was.
 “The probability of a cold-chain contamination with the virus from a reservoir is very low,” the report states.

 Could the virus have leaked from a laboratory in Wuhan?